gp22/100-days-of-code/log.md

 **Today's Progress**: Codewars and codingame challenges, worked with Math and Number objects, and loops.

-**Thoughts** I felt totally incompetent today when it took me AN HOUR just to figure out what was going on with the codingame easy challenge!
+**Thoughts**: I felt totally incompetent today when it took me AN HOUR just to figure out what was going on with the codingame easy challenge!
 I solved it in Python months ago but for some reason today I was at a loss!

-**Link(s) to work**
+**Link(s) to work**:
 1. [Playing with digits](https://github.com/gp22/codeWars_javaScript/blob/master/playingWithDigits/default.js)
 2. [The descent](https://github.com/gp22/codInGame_javaScript/blob/master/easy/theDescent/default.js)